 Before filing for bankruptcy, you'll want to know which debts are forgiven in a bankruptcy action.
-For instance, Chapter 7 bankruptcy covers or "discharges" credit card balances, medical bills, past-due rent payments, payday loans, overdue cellphone and utility bills, car loan balances, and even home mortgages in as little as four months.
+For instance, Chapter 7 bankruptcy "discharges" credit card balances, medical bills, past-due rent payments, payday loans, overdue cellphone and utility bills, car loan balances, and even home mortgages in as little as four months.

 However, not all obligations go away in Chapter 7.
 In this article, you'll learn how Chapter 7 bankruptcy clears debt, which debts Chapter 7 will discharge, why your filing date determines what bankruptcy covers, which debts and liens Chapter 7 bankruptcy won't clear, and how to stop collection calls after bankruptcy.